 Hugged by Italy with a two-mile-long border on all sides, Vatican City is the world’s smallest country.
 Though small on the surface, the Vatican’s history stretches back centuries and is filled with more than just a few juicy scandals and secrets.

-From having controversial Popes occupying its sacred throne, to allegedly helping some Nazis flee a post-WWII Europe, the list makes for eye-popping reading.
+From having controversial Popes occupying its sacred throne, to allegedly helping some Axis criminals flee a post-WWII Europe, the list makes for eye-popping reading.

 One early controversial story brings us back to the 11th century and concerns the question of who might be the most controversial Pope among the 266 who have held the prestigious title.

 Benedict IX is remembered as the first Pope to have resigned from the throne, in 1036, just four years after he first sat on it aged about 20.

 However, Benedict IX quickly made a comeback, serving another term as Pope which is also a rare instance in Papal history.
 And in May 1045, followed yet another episode when this Pope went on to sell his Papacy to his godfather, John Gratian.
 Though short-lived, the bidder went on to be his successor under the name Pope Gregory VI.

 A strange Papal biography by all means, first because it’s an unspoken rule that whoever takes on the role of being the Pope, it’s understood that this is a duty to be fulfilled until their dying day.
 Such a principle doesn’t mean that resignation is not allowed.
 Besides Benedict IX, at least four other Popes have stepped down from office during their lifetime.

 But there is more to the Pope Benedict IX story.
 He is the epitome of Papal controversy.
 The Catholic website New Advent describes him as follows: “The nephew of his two immediate predecessors, Benedict IX was a man of very different character from either of them.
 He was a disgrace to the Chair of Peter.”